-- comply with the capital requirements under the Banking (Capital) Rules of the Banking Ordinance; and - support the Company's stability and business growth so as to provide reasonable returns for shareholders.
+- comply with the capital requirements under the Banking (Capital) Rules of the Hong Kong Banking Ordinance; and - support the Company's stability and business growth so as to provide reasonable returns for shareholders.

-Capital adequacy position and the use of regulatory capital are monitored closely by the Company's management, employing techniques based on the Banking (Capital) Rules.
-The required information is filed with Hong Kong Monetary Authority on a quarterly basis in the form of a statistical return.
+Capital adequacy and the use of regulatory capital are monitored regularly by the Company's management, employing techniques based on based on the Banking (Capital) Rules of the Hong Kong Banking Ordinance.
+The required information is filed with Hong Kong Monetary Authority on a quarterly basis.